batect/batect/README.md

 * use Docker API directly rather than using Docker CLI
 * documentation
   * CI setup - reminder to clean up stale images regularly
+  * use ':cached' mode for mounts for performance (https://docs.docker.com/docker-for-mac/osxfs-caching/)
 * examples (update or remove `sample` directory)
 * use `--iidfile` to get image ID after build and stop relying on tag
 * wrapper script to pull appropriate binary down (like `gradlew`)